XianBW/ragflow/docs/references/http_api_reference.md

 # HTTP API

-A complete reference for RAGFlow's RESTful API.
-Before proceeding, please ensure you [have your RAGFlow API key ready for authentication](../guides/models/llm_api_key_setup.md).
+A complete reference for PIKE-RAG's RESTful API.
+Before proceeding, please ensure you [have your PIKE-RAG API key ready for authentication](../guides/models/llm_api_key_setup.md).

 ---